kzmijews/8bit-comp/doc/hw-arch-spec.md

 # Hardware Architecture Spec
 ## 1. Overview
 The main purpose of this document is to describe hardware architecture of presented solution.
-This 8bit computer was created based on hight level architecture of 16bit MARIE (Machine Architecture that is Really Intuitive and Easy) described in book "The Essentials of Computer Organization and Architecture" written by L.M.
+This 8bit computer was created based on high level architecture of 16bit MARIE (Machine Architecture that is Really Intuitive and Easy) described in book "The Essentials of Computer Organization and Architecture" written by L.M.
 Null & J.M.
-Lobur.
+Lobur with some architectural changes applied.
 It was created for educational purposes.

 ## 2. Clock
 Main clock was done based on popular timer 555 designed by Hans Camenzind in 1971.